 Now, please don’t comment that if God feels far away you’re the one who’s moved.
 I hate that saying.
 Especially because, I haven’t moved.
 I’m here.
 I’m open.
 I’m waiting.
 I’m asking.
 I’m expectant.
 I’m hopeful.
 I’m trusting.
 Sometimes he’s just quiet.
 And that’s okay.

 So, I guess I’m just writing today to say that if you’re in the same boat, keep moving forward.
 Keep asking to see him in your life.
 Keep showing up, girls.
 This thing we’re doing is worth it!
 God’s love never fails and his presence will never leave us, no matter what we feel.

 Keep walking.
 Keep believing.
 Keep drawing near.
 Don’t lose hope.
 Don’t lose heart.

 We walk by faith not by sight. -II Corinthians 5:7

-If you too could use more Jesus, I invite you to walk through Intimacy with God, my three-week e-course.
+If you too could use more Jesus, I invite you to walk through Intimacy with God, my two-month e-course.

 Also, you are invited to my FREE WEBCAST – Do You Believe You’re Loved? – over on my Facebook page on Monday, March 2 at 7pm CST.